VitalyPetkun/comparison/README.md

 while *RealityComposer* does not have any special restrictions on objects, but only works if there are no serious differences in the environment at the stages of model creation and recognition.
-On the other hand, the advantages of program A include speed and the absence of a dedicated stage of scanning the environment for recognition.
+On the other hand, the advantages of RealityComposer include speed and the absence of a dedicated stage of scanning the environment for recognition.